 On March 22, 2021, we entered into a royalty purchase agreement (the "Viracta Royalty Purchase Agreement") with Viracta Therapeutics, Inc. ("Viracta").
-Under the Viracta Royalty Purchase Agreement, we purchased from Viracta the right to receive future royalties, milestones, and other payments related to two clinical stage drug candidates.
+Pursuant to the Viracta Royalty Purchase Agreement, we acquired the right to receive future royalties, milestones, and other payments related to two clinical stage drug candidates.
 The first candidate, DAY101 (pan-RAF kinase inhibitor), is being developed by Day One Biopharmaceuticals, and the second candidate, vosaroxin (topoisomerase II inhibitor), is being developed by Denovo Biopharma.
+We acquired the right to receive (i) up to \$54.0 million in potential milestones, potential royalties on sales, if approved, and other payments related to DAY101, excluding up to \$20.0 million consideration retained by Viracta; and (ii) up to \$57.0 million in potential regulatory and commercial milestones and high single-digit royalties on sales related to vosaroxin, if approved.
 Under the terms of the Viracta Royalty Purchase Agreement, we paid Viracta \$13.5 million upon closing of the transaction.
-Under the Viracta Royalty Purchase Agreement, we acquired the right to receive (i) royalties on potential sales related to DAY101, if approved, up to \$54.0 million in potential milestones, and other payments related to DAY101 excluding up to \$20.0 million consideration retained by Viracta; and (ii) royalties on potential sales related to vosaroxin, if approved, and up to \$57.0 million in potential regulatory and commercial milestones, subject to certain payment provisions to a third party.